 - What Do Brake Calipers Do?

-- What Does It Mean To Have A Seized Brake Caliper?
+- What Is a Seized Brake Caliper?

 What Do Brake Calipers Do?

 The caliper is the arm which squeezes the brake pads onto the rim of the wheel to stop it from turning when you step on the brakes.